 - Identify the "signs" that you may be dealing with a difficult person

-- Recognize and evaluate your own role in the relationship and what may be causing difficulty on your side
+- Recognize and evaluate your individual role in the relationship and whether any difficulty with the person is being caused on your side

 NASBA Field of Study